 Get The Glass Shower Doors Sparkling Again

-There are two ways to approach cleaning your shower that are effective and easy.
-It just depends on how much soap-scum has built it up on your shower doors.
+Here are two great ways to get your shower glass looking like brand new again.
+Which one you use depends on how much soap-scum has built it up on your shower doors.
 If you’re doing maintenance cleaning, and there isn’t much soap-scum, balled up pantyhose can do wonders.

 However, if you’re like most people and your shower hasn’t had a good clean in a while, the Magic Eraser will do the trick.
 It doesn’t just work on shower doors, but bathroom mirrors and chrome fixtures too.